getbubblenow/bubble/README.md

 Once your Bubble is running, any device can connect to it: Windows, Linux, Mac, iOS, Android;
 if it supports VPN connections, it will probably work just fine.

-However, to launch your own Bubble using this software, you will need a Linux machine to run the launcher.
+To launch your own Bubble using this software, you will need either:
-It *probably* works on MacOS, but it has not been tested and there are likely to be issues.
-Pull requests are welcome!
+ * A system with Docker installed, to run the [Bubble Docker Launcher](docs/docker-launcher.md)
+ * A Mac or Linux system, to run the launcher and/or build from source

 ## The Easy Path
 If you'd like to enjoy all the benefits of Bubble without going through this hassle, please try out the Bubble launching